dejwCake/harbor-laravel/README.md

 This script handles the current instance.
 To create new, install or update harbor, use harbor installer.

+## Tip: command alias

+For convenience, you can use a short alias:

+- alias hb='./harbor'

+Then use `hb` instead of `./harbor` in the commands below.

 ## Upgrade guide ##

+### From 4 to 5 ###

+As Harbor 5 uses the same structure and files as v4, so the upgrade is simple.
+The main difference internal changes in the commands.

 ### From 3 to 4 ###